Why is this important?

 Re-reporting has a number of complex drivers.
 It is a measure that captures the outcomes of the Department of Communities and Justice’s work with families as well as the collaboration between government and non-government service providers to identify and respond to risk concerns in NSW.

 Over the past decade numerous factors have contributed to a consistent year-on-year increase in ‘risk of significant harm’ reports, many of which are re-reports.
 An increased level of community reporting (as a result of greater public awareness) places upward pressure on the re-report rate.
-Re-reports have risen 1.5 percentage points over the baseline between 2018 and 2021.
+Re-reports rose 1.5 percentage points over the baseline between 2018 and 2021.
 This trend prompted a review of re-report mechanisms, which identified the need for the system improvements that we began rolling out in March 2021.
 We are now seeing that these initiatives have begun to positively impact the re-report rate.

 What are we doing?

-Protecting our children was a Premier's Priority during the last term of government.
-Much was done to improve practice and lower re-reports during that time, leading to better outcomes for many children in NSW.
+Protecting our children has been a Premier's Priority since 2015.
+Much has been done to improve practice and lower re-reports during that time, leading to better outcomes for many children in NSW.

 While maintaining a focus on high quality casework practice, our approach for meeting this Priority has broadened to include optimisation across the whole-of-system.
 This means we are working more collaboratively with our service sector and all parts of the child protection system – reporting and triage, casework and case closure - to ensure better outcomes for our most vulnerable children.

-There are 3 new areas of focus to ensure better outcomes for our most vulnerable children:
+We are focused on 3 key strategies to ensure better outcomes for our most vulnerable children:

 Improvements to the information captured at the Child Protection Helpline means that risk assessments will be more accurate, reports will be prioritised more effectively, and more time can be spent providing services and support to the families with the highest needs.

 We are ensuring that the right services and supports are in place before we end our engagement with a family to safeguard the future safety for children and young people.
-We are also strengthening our relationship with local service providers to support earlier interventions before the risk escalates to risk of significant harm.
+This includes strengthening our relationship with local service providers to support earlier interventions before risk escalates to the level of 'risk of significant harm'.